Green Screen / Blue Screen

 This page explains how to setup the Chroma Keying Basic Filter.

 To learn more about how to work and setup a Green Screen including correct lighting refer to Chroma Keying.

 Navigate to the fx dropdown menu and activate the Chroma Keying Basic filter.

-Since the Chroma Keyer Basic Filter is more for the quick and dirty work there is an Auto Adjust option available.
+The Chroma Keying Basic Filter is a quick and easy solution.
+There is an Auto Adjust option available.
 By clicking on the “Start” button the filter will analyse the current video image and try to find optimal values for the current content.
 Later on you can fine adjust the values.

-This is a step by step procedure on how to setup the Chroma Keyer Basic Filter:
+This is a step by step procedure on how to setup the Chroma Keying Basic Filter:

 1. Switch to the “Hue Setup” view by selecting it in the “Mode” popup menu.
 A rainbow bar with a histogram should appear at the bottom of the filter preview area.
 The histogram tells you how much of a certain color is seen in the video.
 The maximum peak should be your backdrop color.

 2. Now you can either click with the mouse cursor into the filter preview and select the backdrop color you want to key directly in the video or adjust the “Hue Min” and “Hue Max” values to select the backdrop color.
 You can do so either with the parameters or drag them in the histogram.